AxiSEMunity/AxiSEM3D/doc/Installation.md

 ### 3. Complete examples
 A few examples are provided below, one for a laptop or workstation with `conda` and the others for some HPC clusters.
+These examples encompass the complete installation process:
+1. download dependencies and AxiSEM3D
-These examples encompass the complete installation process from downloading dependencies, setting up environment to building AxiSEM3D.
+2. setting up environment to building AxiSEM3D.

 On a cluster, the major variability comes from environment setup, such as
 * defining essential environment variables;